Evilmaax/Evilmaax/README.md

 Some stuffs's about me:

-* 💾 Data engineer at Capgemini
+* 💾 Machine Learning and Deep Learning at Capgemini
-* 🐍 Also Python and VBA freelance developer and machine learning enthusiast
+* 🐍 Also Python and VBA freelance developer
 * 🤖 Studying Machine Learning at Stanford's Andrew NG course
 * 📩 How you can contact me: maximilianomeyer48@gmail.com
 * 📄 [Resume](https://drive.google.com/file/d/1WJIng0XXY_t2T_gUfjKPzd3ORBHTBVC6/view?usp=sharing)